NJUAstrometry/NJUAstrometry.github.io/content/_index.md

       text: |
         <br>

-        The **Astrometry Research Group** at Nanjing University is interested in various topics in the field of fundamental astronomy, including the astronomical reference system and Earth rotation.
+        The **Astrometry Research Group**（天体测量课题组） at Nanjing University is interested in various topics in the field of fundamental astronomy, including the astronomical reference system and Earth rotation.

   - block: collection
     content: